With action-sports stars as brand ambassadors and a tourist-friendly menu, Tokyo Starfish is one of the brightest retailers in […] Oregon.

 A ‘secret weapon’

 Tokyo Starfish’s secret weapon may be its brand ambassadors and buzzy event sponsorships.
 Professional snowboarding star and friend to the owners Max Warbington tops the list.
 Tokyo Starfish sponsors Warbington’s sold-out Quarterpipe Campout weekend, which takes place May 20-21 annually.
 Warbington’s signature showdown brings together some of the top riders and ancillary characters for a non-stop weekend of riding, partying, and catching up with old friends, all of which is filmed by cinematic master John Stark.
-Tokyo Rose also participates in the Dirksen Derby 10, river surfing with ambassador Jorma Nagel, and Mount Bachelor hiking excursions with a who’s who of the action sports world.
+Tokyo Starfish also participates in other local event, music, outdoor excursions and more with a who’s who of the action sports world.